-PBS 150 of X — Bash: Script Plumbing
+PBS 150 of X: Script Plumbing (Bash)

 This is take two of PBS 150 - the shownotes have been nearly entirely rewritten and we also rerecorded the podcast.
 If this is your first time on PBS 150, it won’t matter to you but if you were here before and it looks different, that’s why.
 We were not happy with the way the show went and because we have a commitment to quality for the learners in this series, we present to you a much improved (and longer) lesson.
 There is one entirely new segment near the end entitled “Direct Access to the Keyboard and Terminal”.

-In the previous instalment we learned how to handle command line arguments with the same level of finesse typical terminal commands do, including with -x style named options.
+style named options.
 At this stage our scripts are almost first-class citizens of Terminal-land, they just need to learn one more trick — to play nice with stream redirection, or as I like to call it, Terminal plumbing 🙂

 Matching Podcast Episode